rakia drink

 Rakia Drink – Distillation and Great Social Phenomenon

-Rakia drink (Rakya) is a fruit or grape-based spirit embodied in many Balkan countries’ everyday life.
-From birth to last, rakia is continuously present throughout significant life moments.
-It is not unusual to incorporate the beverage in different rituals or events; on birthdays, prom nights, weddings, name days, solving problems, turning enemies into friends, a drink that truly has been connecting people for centuries.
+Rakia drink (Rakya) is a fruit or grape-based spirit embodied in the everyday life of many Balkan countries.
+From birth to death, rakia is continuously present throughout significant life moments.
+It is not unusual to incorporate the beverage in different rituals or events: birthdays, prom nights, weddings, name days, problem-solving days, turning enemies into friends, and a drink connecting people for centuries.

-Rakia for the locals is not just another drink, and it is a lifestyle; even if they don’t drink, people usually have rakia at home.
-In case of unexpected guests, it is common courtesy to offer rakia and show your guests they are welcome.
+For the locals, rakia is not just another drink but a lifestyle.
+Even if they don’t drink, people usually have rakia at home.
+Offering rakia and showing your guests they are welcome is a common courtesy in case of unexpected guests.

-A long time ago, my grandfather told me a story about how people didn’t have much in the past, but they were happy and got through their daily problems with a smile.
-Still, at the moment, they didn’t have at home any rakia, salad, or meze to offer to their guests; that was the time they felt poor and unhappy.
+A long time ago, my grandfather told me a story about how people didn’t have much in the past, but they were happy and overcame their daily problems with a smile.
+Still, at the moment, they didn’t have any rakia, salad, or meze at home to offer to their guests; that was the time they felt poor and unhappy.

 “Rakia Power” is embedded within the cultural lifestyle of the regional countries.
 It is above politics, alien technology, and even the “Force.”

-Is that mean everyone in the Balkans is drinking?
-The rakia, or I should say its meaning to people’s lives, is so much more than the EU bureaucratic spirit drinks classification of it as a simple wine/fruit spirit/distillate.
+Does that mean everyone in the Balkans is drinking?
+The rakia, or its meaning to people’s lives, is much more than the EU bureaucratic spirit drinks classification of it as a simple wine/fruit spirit/distillate.

-If the rakia is called “wine spirit/fruit spirit,” what is a brandy made of, or maybe we can start referring to vodka as beer distillate.
+If rakia is called “wine spirit/fruit spirit,” what is brandy made of?
+Maybe we can start referring to vodka as beer distillate.

 On a local level, almost every country in the region brags about rakia’s ownership and claims it as their national drink.
-This is fine for national pride or sitting at the table and arguing who makes better rakia, but if rakia is to be regarded as a style of drink, in the way vodka or whisky is, the ownership should not be confined to a particular country.
+This is fine for national pride or sitting at the table and arguing who makes better rakia.
+Still, if rakia is to be regarded as a style of drink, like vodka or whisky, the ownership should not be confined to a particular country.

-Based on archeological evidence, I know the Bulgarians have the right to claim the rakia was made for the first time in Bulgaria.
-Still, instead of arguing who made it first, the regional countries should discuss their case for rakia not being confined to a particular geographic place but more of a style of drink.
+Based on archeological evidence, I know the Bulgarians have the right to claim the rakia, which was made for the first time in Bulgaria.
+Still, instead of arguing about who created it first, the regional countries should discuss their case for rakia not being confined to a particular geographic place but more of a style of drink.

 Think of whisky(ey) history; the Irish claim they invented whiskey in 1405, and the Scots claim that.
 Still, it didn’t stop whisky from becoming a type of drink made by many countries and defined by their local geographic location (Canadian, American, Japanese, Taiwanese, etc.)

 The same can be accomplished with rakia.
-We can have Albanian, Bulgarian, Serbian, Romanian, etc., under the official umbrella of rakia and not under the lovely name of fruit/marc spirit.
-That also will contribute to more extensive use in the cocktail recipes and create an opportunity to increase the rakia overseas marketability and showcase its versatility, not just as a straight drink but as a spirit capable of carrying complex flavor into delicious cocktails.
-That in itself also falls in line with the 1806 cocktail definition of being a “..stimulating drink…”
+We can have Albanian, Bulgarian, Serbian, Romanian, etc., under the official umbrella of rakia, not the lovely name of fruit/marc spirit.
+That will also contribute to more extensive use in cocktail recipes and create an opportunity to increase the rakia overseas marketability and showcase its versatility, not just as a straight drink but as a spirit capable of carrying complex flavour into delicious cocktails.
+That also aligns with the 1806 cocktail definition of being a “..stimulating drink…”

 If the producers are looking to expand their overseas markets, their main focus should be on breaking the stigma of rakia as being firewater and drunk only as a shot.
-By cooperating in marketing and education, it will eventually lead to reaching new markets; an easy way, to begin with, will be by creating rakia cocktails recipes, as part of marketing strategy, equally suitable as aperitif or digestif, organizing cocktail competitions, and changing the world perception of rakia.
+Cooperating in marketing and education will eventually lead to reaching new markets; an easy way to begin with will be by creating rakia cocktail recipes as part of a marketing strategy, equally suitable as aperitif or digestif, organizing cocktail competitions, and changing the world perception of rakia.

 Rakia Drink Types

-The are many rakia flavors, some are served before diner and some after, but in terms of the primary source of production, there are two main varieties:
+There are many rakia flavours; some are served before dinner and some after, but in terms of the primary source of production, there are two main varieties:

 Grape-based

 • It is usually made using a fragrant variety of white and ripped grapes, such as Muscat, Sauvignon Blanc, or Dimyat.
-If the rakia is made from the remainder of the wine fermentation (marc), in Bulgarian the raw material is called “jibri” is distilled to reach 65% alcohol content.
-The sweetness of the grape will determine the amount of sugar needed, the best results are usually achieved with a sugar content of around 24%, if it is lower you can add extra sugar.
+If the rakia is produced from the remainder of the wine fermentation (marc), in Bulgarian, the raw material is called “jibri” and is distilled to reach 65% alcohol content.
+The sweetness of the grape will determine the amount of sugar needed; the best results are usually achieved with a sugar content of around 24%; if it is lower, you can add extra sugar.

-Fruity and floral scents are the dominant aromas, but the flavor will depend not only on the type of the grape but also when was picked up.
+Fruity and floral scents are the dominant aromas, but the flavour will depend not only on the type of grape but also on when it was picked up.

 Fruits-based